-Why Non-Competitive Games?
+Why Simple or Non-Competitive Games?

 Activities in inclusive classrooms require some special considerations.
 When conducting non- competitive games for special needs children, some things need to be kept in mind.
 If a child has a difficulty with mobility, the game must allow the child to stay at one place, or move at his own pace.
 If a child has hand function disabilities, the game must not have small parts or require fine movements.
-Else, the game materials or the way of playing needs to be modified in order to allow everyone to participate.
+Otherwise, the game materials or the way of playing needs to be modified in order to allow everyone to participate.
 For example, we can modify the knobs of a puzzle to make sure all children can play with it.
 If the child has a cognitive difficulty, the game may need to be simplified for the child so that they can understand it.
 Here are some games that can be used and some ideas for modifying them to include all children with special needs.

 Ideas for Games